Gremious/StS-DefaultModBase/README.md

 ![](https://i.imgur.com/OausOaf.png)

-Finally, you can also find the original declaration of something already in the cdeo by right clicking on it and selecting `Go to -> Declaration`.
+Finally, you can also find the original declaration of something already in the code by right clicking on it and selecting `Go to -> Declaration`.

 If you do not wish to use the built-in decompiler, follow [this guide](https://github.com/daviscook477/BaseMod/wiki/Decompiling-Your-Game) instead.